-Whether measurement validity entails scientific realism has important philosophical as well as scientific consequences.
-This is especially true in the social sciences, where people are generally hesitant over realist commitments about constructs.
+people are generally hesitant over realist commitments about constructs.
 Even if we are not reductionist physicalists, calling a construct "real" has scientific salience.
 A real construct can be studied across fields and contexts, and can play certain causal roles.
 If general intelligence is a real psychological concept, then it makes sense to ask which brain structure is associated with high intelligence or what the genetic make up of intelligence is.
-If it is not, then we know that any explanatory story citing intelligence as a cause must be a work-in-progress, since "intelligence" would merely be a placeholder for something (possibly a number of different things) more fundamental.
+If it is not, then we know that any explanatory story citing intelligence as a cause must be a work-in-progress, since "intelligence" would merely be a placeholder for something (possibly a number of different kinds of factors causally responsible in different cases) more fundamental.